Aug 18, 2024

 Step 1.
 Always use the same Color Space for the camera, computer, and Workspace.
 Your default color space should be RGB for these components.
 Why RGB or RGB1998 for a Mac PC?
 We use the RGB color space to convert/edit our images, SRGB for the web, and CMYK for printing.
 I use 16-bit (RGB) Tiff files for Photoshop because they have excellent information with RAW-like flexibility.

 Step 2.
-The camera's image settings and White Balance data are part of the Enhanced Raw File.
-That means the Enhanced Raw File transfers my camera's settings plus WB data to Workspace.
+The camera's image settings and White Balance reading are part of the Enhanced Raw File.
+That means the camera's settings plus White Balance data are available in Workskspace when we open the Raw.
 Study my articles on Workspace and the Enhanced Raw Format for more information.

 Step 3.
 At this point, it's possible to recreate an accurate replica of the camera's JPEG in Workspace.
 This means we can create a synchronized JPEG in Workspace because we use the same color space as the camera and a copy of the camera's JPEG settings in Workspace.
 You shouldn't adjust your camera settings in Workspace if you plan to export a replica of your camera's JPEG file...